 In the area of sexual assault, all faculty and staff are strongly encouraged to do all that they can to get the victim into a support environment through the Office of Enrollment Service and Counseling even if there is not a report filed with the Campus Police.
 Confidential Crime Reporting is essential in reporting.
-The preferred and primary point of crime reporting about the Callege Delige Department.
-If you are the victim of a crime reporting should be to the College Police Department.
+The preferred and primary point of crime reporting should be to the College Police Department.
 If you are the victim of a crime and do not want to pursue action within the College system or the criminal justice system, you may still want to consider making a confidential report.
 If you choose to file a confidential report through the College Police, with your permission, the Officers or a designee of SAUTPD can file a report on the details of the incident without revealing your identity, or you may utilize the on-line confidential report form.
 This form is located https://sautech.formstack.com/forms/report_crime_anon